ChickenIQ/Minecraft-Server-Pre-Setup/README.md

 6.Modify start.bat to start with the ammount of ram you want.
 You need to modify "-Xmx4096M" (Default 4GB)  --OPTIONAL

-7.Modify server.properties (Example: "online-mode=true" set it to false if you want a non-premium server.) --OPTIONAL
+7.Modify server.properties (Example: "online-mode=true" set it to false if you want a non-premium server) --OPTIONAL

 8.Run start.bat